aaronstrong/aws-machine-learning-associate/domain2/README.md

 ![](https://docs.aws.amazon.com/images/sagemaker/latest/dg/images/training-after.png)

-* **Obtain baseline model**
-* **Examine model performance and check for bias**
+* **Obtain baseline model** - After you have the model artifact, you can set it as a baseline model.
+Consider the following post-training actions and using SageMaker AI features before moving on to model deployment to production.
+* **Examine model performance and check for bias** - use Amazon CloudWatch and SageMaker Clarify for post-training bias to detect any bias in incoming data and model over time against the baseline.
+You need to evaluate your new data and model prediction against the new data regularly or in real time.
+Using these features, you can receive alerts about any acute change or anomalies, as well as gradual changes or drifts in data and model.
-* You can also use the Incremental Training funcationality of SageMaker to load and update your model (or fine-tune) with an expanded dataset.
+* You can also use the [Incremental Training](https://docs.aws.amazon.com/sagemaker/latest/dg/incremental-training.html) funcationality of SageMaker to load and update your model (or fine-tune) with an expanded dataset.
+  * **Incremental Training** - Overtime, you might find that a model generates inference that are not as good as they were in the past. with incremental training, you can use the artifacts from an existing model and use an expanded dataset to train a new model.
+Incremental training save both time and resources.
+    * Training a new model using an expanded dataset that contains an underlying pattern that was not accounted for in the previous training and which resulted in poort model performance.
+    * Use the model artifacts or a portion of the model artifacts from a popular publicly available model in a training job.
+You don't need to train a new model from scratch.
+    * Resume a training job tha was stopped.
+    * Train several variants of a model, either with different hyperparameter settings or using different datasets.
 * You can register model training as a step in your SageMaker Pipeline or as part of the Workflow features offered by SageMaker in order to orchestrate the full ML lifecycle.